codebgp/api-cli/README.md

     CODEBGP_AUTH_DOMAIN=login.codebgp.com
 ```

-2. `--username`, `--password` and `tenant-id` are required for the initial authentication (#1). `--jwt_audience` is implicitly propagated to tokens on refresh and it receives a default value when omitted.
+2. `--username`, `--password` and `--tenant` are required for the initial authentication (#1). `--jwt_audience` is implicitly propagated to tokens on refresh and it receives a default value when omitted.

 3. `CODEBGP_ACCESS_TOKEN`  `CODEBGP_REFRESH_TOKEN` are state variables, updated by authentication commands and used to keep the state of the currently used tokens. `CODEBGP_ENDPOINT` is extracted from the `CODEBGP_ACCESS_TOKEN` payload custom claim to dynamically set the API endpoint from the access token.